AR-Tausif/known-nest-backend/README.md

 https://documenter.getpostman.com/view/28459031/2s9YsDkEgP

-I you try Examples then you'll get truly response from backend and will get data from database with hit these url.
+If you try Examples then you'll get truly response from backend and will get data from database with hit these url.

 Thank you so much for visit...